thalassemia/qnet/README.md

 9. Using [cobinding.R](#cobindingR), I created heatmaps for each TF that theoretically illustrate its cobinding affinity with the other DE TFs at its experimental binding loci.
 These heatmaps are located within the `cobinding` folder in the Dropbox. `cobindingOLD` has these same heatmaps but as jpgs instead of pdfs.
 These load a lot more quickly and take up less space but have some strange visual artifacts.

+10. Using [greatBatch.R](#greatbatchR), I performed GO annotation on each of the DE TF bed files using the online [GREAT](http://great.stanford.edu/public/html/) tool.
+These results are located in the `GO` Dropbox folder.

-10. Using [H4K20me3.py](#h4k20me3py), I pulled all the H4K20me3-associated bed files from the [Cistrome database](http://cistrome.org/db/#/), merged them into one file (doing my best to combine and count duplicates), and annotated them with their nearest protein coding genes (by distance to TSS).
+11. Using [H4K20me3.py](#h4k20me3py), I pulled all the H4K20me3-associated bed files from the [Cistrome database](http://cistrome.org/db/#/), merged them into one file (doing my best to combine and count duplicates), and annotated them with their nearest protein coding genes (by distance to TSS).
 Out of curiosity, I first configured the code to only consider directly overlapping peaks as duplicates that should be merged, then tried the same pipeline with peaks within 1000bp flagged as duplicates.
-These results are located in the `H4K20me3` folder, with the direct overlap files all having a filename suffix of `0` while all the 1000bp distance outputs have a filname suffix of `1000`.
+I then merged the list of H4K20me3-associated genes with the DE TF putative target lists to create massive text files containing information about the "target genes" this histone modification shares with the DE TFs.
+All of these results are located in the `H4K20me3` Dropbox folder, with the direct overlap files all having a filename suffix of `0` while all the 1000bp distance outputs have a filname suffix of `1000`.

+12. Using [fibroblast.py](#fibroblastpy), I pulled all the Cistrome bed files corresponding to ChIP-Seq experiments done on dermal fibroblasts.
+For each TF, I created a file that contains all the unique peaks called across all the skin fibroblast experiments associated with that TF.
+These files are located in the `fibroblast` Dropbox folder.